 - a.
 The containment of the study animals e.g. pens, kennels, pastures - b.
-If the trial is performed in clinical settings, the same shall be included - c.
+If the trial is performed in clinical settings, the same shall be included

+- c.
 Space allocation per animal (in comparison to standard management practices). - d.
 The thermoregulation (heating/cooling) and ventilation of animal accommodation. - e.
 Permissible and non-permissible concomitant veterinary care and therapy. - f.
 The management of feed (including pasture management and the preparation and storage of mixed feeds) and water (including supply, availability and quality) and their presentation to the study animals. - 13.
 Animal feeds: Authoritative reference sources may serve as useful guides in the determination of the nutritional requirements of the study animals and preparation of feeds to ensure that animal welfare requirements are met. - a.
-Determine the nutrient needs of the study animals and prepare feeds meeting these needs.

-- b.
-Provide quantitative composition (e.g., feedstuffs, vitamins, minerals and, as appropriate, permissible feed additives) and calculated nutrient densities for all feeds used in the study. - c.
+Determine the nutrient needs of the study animals and prepare feeds meeting these needs. - b.
+Provide quantitative composition (e.g., feedstuffs and, as appropriate, permissible feed additives) for all feeds used in the study. - c.
 Describe procedures for the sampling of the feed used in the study and subsequent analysis of these samples for selected nutrients. - d.
 Develop and follow objective criteria to determine whether feeds used in the study, based on actual laboratory nutrient analyses, meet the pre-determined calculated requirements. - e.
 Provide a feeding program (feeding schedule). - f.
 Collect records of the amount of feed offered and refused. - g.
-The feed should be of qood quality and devoid of fungal contamination and toxins.
-The feed should be free from Aflotoxin.
+The feed should be of qood quality and devoid of visible fungal contamination.
+Aflatoxin in feed must be within permissible limits.